EarthScope/rover/docs/introduction.md

 # An Introduction to Rover

-The `rover` command helps build, index and maintain a local store of data.
+The `rover` command helps build, index and maintain a repository of data.
 The data are retrieved from a [dataselect service](http://service.iris.edu/fdsnws/dataselect/1/); details of available data re retrieved from an [availability